INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/06 - Diffie-Hellman/06 - Diffie-Hellman.md

 ## MITM

 Diffie-Hellman is **secured against passive MITM attacks**.
 The adversary observing the communications is never able to recover the key, as has missing information.
-However, **it is vulnerable to active MITM attacks** — which can occur if the adversary establishes the DE procedure with Alice and pretends to be Bob.
+However, **it is vulnerable to active MITM attacks**, which can occur if the adversary establishes the DE procedure with Alice and pretends to be Bob.
 	There is no **mutual authentication** (Alice is sure that she is talking to Bob, and likewise) that mitigates this issue*